bartbien/JavaScript-JQuery-Storage/README.md

 Multi Player online game js + node.js (websocket) http://browserquest.mozilla.org/

-One of the best game in js/html5 - ...
-(Run in explorer browser) http://www.contrejour.ie/
+One of the best game in js/html5 - Be aware of serious addiction ;D  (Run in explorer browser) http://www.contrejour.ie/

 HTML5 + JS (Run in explorer browser)